shabihHassan/SQL-datawarehouse-project/README.md

 ETL Pipeline Developer
 Data Modeling
 Data Analytics
-🛠️ Important Links & Tools:
-Everything is for Free!

-Datasets: Access to the project dataset (csv files).
+#Datasets: Access to the project dataset (csv files).
-SQL Server Express: Lightweight server for hosting your SQL database.
+#SQL Server Express: Lightweight server for hosting your SQL database.
-SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.
+#SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.
-Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+#Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
-DrawIO: Design data architecture, models, flows, and diagrams.
+#DrawIO: Design data architecture, models, flows, and diagrams.
-Notion: Get the Project Template from Notion
+#Notion: Get the Project Template from Notion
-Notion Project Steps: Access to All Project Phases and Tasks.
+#Notion Project Steps: Access to All Project Phases and Tasks.

-🚀 Project Requirements
+## 🚀 Project Requirements
-Building the Data Warehouse (Data Engineering) Objective
+Building the Data Warehouse (Data Engineering)
+# Objective
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-Specifications
+## Specifications
-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+#Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
-Data Quality: Cleanse and resolve data quality issues prior to analysis.
+#Data Quality: Cleanse and resolve data quality issues prior to analysis.
-Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+#Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
-Scope: Focus on the latest dataset only; historization of data is not required.
+#Scope: Focus on the latest dataset only; historization of data is not required.
-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+#Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
-BI: Analytics & Reporting (Data Analysis)
+#BI: Analytics & Reporting (Data Analysis)

-Objective
+#Objective
 Develop SQL-based analytics to deliver detailed insights into:

 Customer Behavior